bustardcelly/cucumberjs-browser/README.md

 Additionally, I wanted to be able to define custom listeners that will provide feedback from your run specs dependent on my development needs and CI endpoint.

 ### Further Reading
-A few article have been written with further details on incorporating into your project and test automation routines:
+A few articles have been written with further details on incorporating into your project and test automation routines:

 * [BDD in Javascript: CucumberJS and The Browser](http://custardbelly.com/blog/blog-posts/2014/02/10/cucumberjs-tests-browser/index.html)
 * [BDD in Javascript: CucumberJS and The Browser II](http://custardbelly.com/blog/blog-posts/2014/02/12/cucumberjs-browser-update/index.html)